npDuo/npDuo/README.md

-# English Version
+# npDuo

 ______________________

 ## What is npDuo?
 npDuo is a useful userscript for Duolingo.
-The newest version is 0.17!
+The newest version is 0.18!
 _____________________________________
 ## How to install npDuo?
 + First, install this add-on: